-Young people with special educational needs or disabilities (SEND) are expected to travel independently either by public transport or on foot to their post-16 education provision unless their SEND, medical needs or disability prevents them from accessing either of these.
+Many students with special educational needs or disabilities (SEND) are expected to travel independently either by public transport or on foot to their post-16 education provision, unless their SEND, medical or disability prevents this.

 - Income support